 2. Checking the internal pressure in your eyes for symptoms of Glaucoma.
 This is one of the very few parts of an eye exam that is even mildly uncomfortable and the discomfort only lasts for a few seconds.
 There are two basic ways to do the pressure test.

 A. Using a special instrument to lightly touch your Cornea.
 Not to worry here.
 Before doing this type of test a drop of mild anesthetic will make sure you don’t even feel it.

 B. There is a new type instrument that uses a puff of air directed against your cornea.
 No anesthetic is required, but the puff will startle you.
-The puff of air is harmless and there are huge benefits of detecting Glaucoma early before it can do damage.
+The puff of air is harmless and there are huge benefits.
+Detecting Glaucoma early, before it can do damage can save your eyesight.

-3. Obtaining a preliminary estimate of your refractive error using an Auto-Refractor, or manually by using a small hand held instrument called an Ophthalmoscope or Retinoscope.
+3. The examiner will also get a preliminary estimate of your refractive error by using an Auto-Refractor or manually by using a small hand held instrument called an Ophthalmoscope or Retinoscope.

 The Auto-Refractor is a relatively new instrument that was developed in conjunction with NASA to check Astronauts vision in space.
-You look into the machine with each eye individually at a scene or a pattern and the machine will adjust its internal lenses to focus the image you see on your retina.
+You look into the machine with each eye individually where you will see a scene or a pattern.
+The machine will adjust its internal lenses to focus the image you see on your retina.
 The Auto-Refractor only takes a few seconds for each eye and it then prints out your estimated prescription.

 Some Examiners prefer to use manual methods that have been used for many years.
 Using an Ophthalmoscope or Retinoscope and a Trial Lens set or a Phoropter (a fancy machine with a built in lens set), the Examiner will look into your eyes and select the lenses that allow him to see your retina, most clearly.